Luis Garcia Player Props: Nationals vs. Cubs

 - The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Cubs' 4.12 team ERA ranks 14th among all MLB pitching staffs.
+- The Cubs have a 4.15 team ERA that ranks 15th among all MLB pitching staffs.

-- Cubs pitchers combine to allow the seventh-fewest home runs in baseball (98 total, 1.1 per game).
+- Cubs pitchers combine to allow 100 home runs (1.1 per game), the eighth-fewest in the league.

-- His most recent time out came on Saturday, July 8 against the New York Yankees, when the left-hander tossed four innings, surrendering four earned runs while allowing six hits.
+- His most recent time out was on Friday, July 7 against the New York Yankees, when the right-hander threw eight scoreless innings while allowing just one hit.

+- In 15 games this season, the 31-year-old has amassed an ERA of 6.15, with 7.9 strikeouts per nine innings.
+Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.